Joey Meneses Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Reds pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Reds have a 4.95 team ERA that ranks 27th across all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.94).

-- Reds pitchers combine to surrender 115 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- Kennedy will make his first start of the season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.